bcole808/wp-social-metrics-tracker/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Compatibility fix for servers with PHP below version 5.3

 = 1.0.1 =
 * Added colors and labels to the graph for each of the nine social networks.
 * Bar graph expands on hover to show detail of the breakdown.